BrightMontain/my-app/README.md

 1. Language model
 2. Program model

-In general bridge can log AI output to debug.
+In general, bridge depth can log all AI output to debug.

 # Getting started
 To run this app